 The final example is sonifying a series of images from AIA on SDO.
-We selected the filament liftoff of 2010 Mar 10-12 as the first example.
-Eight subimages were extracted that included the filament liftoff and the first two quadrants of those subimages were sampled along a Hilbert curve and sonified.
+We selected the filament liftoff of 2010 Mar 10-12 as an example (Figure 8).
+Eight subimages were extracted that included the filament liftoff and the lower-left and upper-left quadrants of those subimages were sampled along a Hilbert curve and sonified.
 A short chorus and ending cadence were written.
-The piece was made by inserting the subimages in turn, separated by a chorus and ending with the cadence, thus creating a single
+The piece was made by inserting the subimages in turn, separated by a chorus and ending with the cadence, thus creating a single time series of pitches.